 Opened: 1992 by Laemmle Theatres as the Laemmle Sunset 5.
 The theatres are on the second floor of a complex at Sunset and Crescent Heights that also includes a Trader Joe's and a CVS.
 Here we're looking across the atrium toward the entrance.
 Photo: Bill Counter - June 2023

 Laemmle operated the complex until November 2011.
 It reopened as a Sundance Cinemas operation in 2012.
 They were acquired by Carmike Cinemas in 2015 and that circuit was gobbled up by AMC in 2017.
-For part of its AMC life it was one of their "dine-in" They operated it as the AMC Sunset 5, until April 2023.
-Landmark got a ten year lease and plans a June 2023 reopening.
+For part of its AMC life it was one of their "dine-in" operations.
+They operated it as the AMC Sunset 5, until April 2023.
+Landmark got a ten year lease and had a June 2023 reopening.

 Website: www.landmarktheatres.com